Postgraduate Research Excellence Awards

 Research that has a high likelihood of improving conditions for Māori.

 Process for Marking Awards

-Applications must be received no later than 5.00 pm on Friday 22nd September 2017 to be considered.
-Applications will be considered by a committee convened by the Vice-Provost (Research).
-The winners of the awards will be announced at the PGSA Victorias Awards function on Thursday 30 November 2017.
+Applications are considered by a committee convened by the Vice-Provost (Research).
+The winners of the awards are announced at the PGSA Victorias Awards function in November.

 Obligations and agreements for all applicants

 By entering their name on the application form, applicants agree to all terms and conditions outlined in the application form.
 Please note that it will be mandatory for all applicants to attend the PGSA Victorias Awards function on Thursday 30 November 2018 when the winners will be announced.

 The awards provide funding to support the research of the student receiving the award and the funds may be used to support research or dissemination of the research, including travel and accommodation to collect data or attend a conference, consistent with the policies of the Research Trust.

 Applications for 2019 will open later in the year.